 Thank you to Tema and News.com.au for some of the images above.

-If you liked these photographs of North Korea, be sure to see All That Is Interesting’s gallery of Afghanistan before the Taliban and the unbelievable mass games of North Korea.
+If you liked these photographs life inside of North Korea, be sure to see All That Is Interesting’s gallery on Afghanistan before the Taliban and the unbelievable mass games of North Korea.
 And before you leave, be sure to like All That Is Interesting on Facebook!